ILLIXR/ILLIXR/docs/writing_your_plugin.md

 -   It defines a `Makefile` with targets for `plugin.dbg.so`, `plugin.opt.so`, and `clean`.
     Inside this `Makefile`, one can defer to another build system.

--   It's compiler maintains _ABI compatibility_ with the compilers used in every other plugin.
+-   Its compiler maintains _ABI compatibility_ with the compilers used in every other plugin.
     Using the same version of Clang or GCC on the same architecture is sufficient for this.

--   It's path is inserted in the root `config.yaml`, in the plugin list.
+-   Its path is in the `plugin_group` list for the configuration you would like to run (e.g. `ILLIXR/configs/native.yaml`).

 ## Tutorial

-With this, you can extend ILLIXR for your own purposes.
+You can extend ILLIXR for your own purposes.
-You can also replace any existing functionality this way.
+To add your own functionality via the plugin interface:

 1. Create a new directory anywhere for your new plugin and set it up for ILLIXR.
     We recommend you also push this plugin to a git repository on Github/Gitlab if you want it